alexcnsf/alexcnsf/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on p-Classwise and LPX 50 Price Forecaster
+- 🔭 I’m currently working on p-Classwise and an Alternative Asset Index Price Forecaster
 - 🌱 I’m currently learning about Reinforcement Learning and Big Data
 - 👯 I’m looking to collaborate on RL and sports related projects
 - 📫 How to reach me: https://www.linkedin.com/in/alex-nasoni/